coderedtails/blog/actor_paradigm_v2.md

 But think about an actor being a production company.
 A client such as Kellogg's will put in a request for a finished ad, and multiple `ProductionCompanyActors` will get the task.
 Whoever finishes first will see his ad aired at the Super Bowl halftime show.
-Though fairly inefficient from a resource perspective, this promise the lowest latency for the original sender of the messages.
+Though fairly inefficient from a resource perspective, this promises the lowest latency for the original sender of the messages.

 Akka makes it possible to configure such `Routes` in a configuration file, which allows you to adapt to changes in latency requirements with a simple change in configuration.